matiasrodlo/full-stack-engineer/README.md

 Build a PERN app of your choosing and deploy it to Heroku.

 ### 51. Next Steps in Your Full-Stack Engineer Journey

-Complete the final Unit the Full-Stack Career Path.